 The catalog.
 Twenty-five relationships and the patterns they revealed.

-A literary memoir-in-essays about heartbreak aftermath and the aftertaste of modern love.
+A literary memoir about heartbreak aftermath and the aftertaste of modern love.

 The accountability.
-Essays on recognizing your own patterns.
+Literary memoir on recognizing your own patterns.